matteocrippa/arch-linux/README.md

 If testing on vmware you need to:

-- activate efi firmware
+- enable efi firmware editing `.vmx` and adding `firmware = 'efi'`
-- lower swap size
+- lower swap size to 1GB

-Note: These scripts are not meant to be another full-fledged Arch installer.
-They are made to fit my devices: Dell XPS 7390 and custom desktop build (Ryzen 3700X and RX 5700XT).
-In any case, as long as you don't use a Nvidia GPU, they should work fine.

 ## Install script